BBC Television Orchestra

 The BBC Television Orchestra (1936–1939) was a broadcast orchestra founded in 1936 by conductor, violinist and composer Hyam Greenbaum and led by Boris Pecker.
-Hyam Greenbaum's wife Sidonie Goossens was the first solo harpist with the Orchestra in that year.
+Greenbaum's wife Sidonie Goossens was the first solo harpist with the Orchestra in that year.

 It was disbanded in September 1939 when the outbreak of the Second World War caused the BBC Television service to be suspended so as not to create a VHF beacon for German bombers.
 After that Greenbaum used a nucleus of its players to form the BBC Revue Orchestra, playing light variety music for BBC radio from its base in Bangor, North Wales.